 - Ann: Hi, Steve.
 How do you like the weather today? - Steve: A lot.
 It's warm and sunny outside.
 What's on your mind? - Ann: I wonder if you have any plans for the weekend?
 Our friends are going out for a picnic.
 We decided to make a fire and bake potatoes, to listen to the music and sing along to the guitar.
+We may also play football or volleyball.
+In a word, it will be "a healthy way of life" picnic.
 What about joining us? - Steve: I am not sure.
 The idea of picnicking doesn't excite me too much.
 I don't feel like taking a class outing to the woods, either.
 And besides, I listed 10 new computer games. - Ann: But you can't spend all your weekend in front of the computer.
-It's no good for you! - Steve: My mum says the same.
-Are you going to do anything fun out in the open? - Ann: Exactly.
-My elder brother has just come from the USA and he promises to teach us some popular American sport games like baseball or softball.
+It's no good for your health! - Steve: My mum says the same.
+She advises me to spend more time out in the open.
+Are you going to do anything fun out in the open?

-- Steve: Wow!
+- Ann: Exactly.
+My elder brother has just come from the USA and he promises to teach us some popular American sport games like baseball or softball. - Steve: Wow!
 Sounds like a good idea.
 I like sports and I'm interested in sport of other countries. - Ann: Then you'll kill two birds with one stone, as the proverb goes: you'll have a nice rest and learn new sport games. - Steve: Thank you for the invitation, Ann.
 It'll be an unforgettable weekend, I bet.